 Nobody likes spending large sums of money on their assets when one or more building envelope assemblies have reached the end of their service life.
 Yet, major renewals are inevitable for long-term building assets.

 Minimal intervention is often tempting to minimize the immediate financial pain when faced with the burden of an expensive renewal project.
 However, the outcome is likely predictable based on how well the components have aged, occupant surveys, and past utility bills.

 If there are no issues or concerns related to the existing assemblies; components can be replaced with like or the modern equivalent.
 However, if the assembly or components need replacement sooner than expected, operating costs seem high, and there are comfort issues then renewal time is likely a good time to upgrade.
 The incremental costs should pay for themselves over the life of the renewed assembly.

 This article discusses how challenging the status quo for building envelope renewals and how exploring the opportunities to improve performance can provide financial dividends to long-term owners and operators of large buildings.

 By Morrison Hershfield | May 31, 2015 1:00:00 PM | Building Science, Building Envelope, Existing Buildings | 0 Comments

-Morrison Hershfield is a market leading, employee-owned engineering firm committed to making a difference in our communities.
-We are anchored by exceptional technical expertise and high performing employees across North America.
+Morrison Hershfield is a market leading, employee-owned engineering firm that has been making a difference for more than 75 years.
+Our exceptional technical experts, thought leaders and high-performing employees deliver innovative, cost effective and technically sophisticated infrastructure solutions across the globe.
 Our highly focused approach to the clients and markets we serve ensures that we deliver the value our clients demand.

 Find me on: